To Egypt, with Love … and Hope

 "That's charcoal and color for the writing ink.
 What say, do you too care to be a scribe like your bro?"

 " 'Care'?!
-These guys may be mocking me gently."
-Abu thought.
+These guys may be mocking me gently!" thought Abu.
 After all, who wouldnt' want to be a scribe?
 Only boys from big families get to learn writing.
 As for Ahmos, he had got his chance under circumstances that were rather...er, special!

 ----------

-Abu remembered the days - it was so long ago that the Nile had flooded thrice since then - when the family waited in extreme anxiety and despair for news of Ahmos who had got lost while on a trip to Memphis.
-The fear was whether slave contractors caught and took him to work on the pyramid.
-Indeed those agents were known to grab any able-bodied young fellow they saw loitering alone.
+Abu remembered those long gone days - the Nile has flooded thrice since then - when the family waited in extreme anxiety and despair for news of Ahmos who had got lost while on a trip to Memphis.
+They feared that slave contractors might have caught and taken him to work on the pyramid - they were known to grab any able-bodied young fellow seen loitering alone.
 Pyramid-building is a huge undertaking, so huge that no number of workers would suffice; there are thousands and thousands of slaves captured from Nubia, Lybia, even Upper Egypt but they aren't enough.
 And since work started, the astronomers have seen the celestial Transit 12 times and things are nowhere near completion.
 And pharaoh Menakaure has begun to grow old(*) - and that has necessitated forcible recruitment of laborers from among the local peasantry and their boys.

 ------------------